georgevremescu/CapacityPlanning/design-doc.md

 - **Team Workspace** (Team Lead/PO) — scoped to one team via a dropdown: roster CRUD, editable overhead %, and full epic CRUD (with an implicit team — no team dropdown in the epic form, since it's contextual to whichever team tab is selected).

-**This replaced an earlier, entity-based nav** (Executive Overview / Initiatives / Epics / Team Capacity, one tab per table) that was the original plan.
-It was restructured once the user supplied the three stakeholder descriptions verbatim mid-
-project: the original tabs mirrored the data model, not who actually needed what, and in particular left "Epics" floating as an unowned top-level tab when it more naturally belongs to Team Lead/PO.
-The three final tab labels ("Capacity Outlook", "Planning Simulation", "Team Workspace") were chosen from a set of naming options the assistant proposed; the user picked one by number ("use option 3") — see Assumptions, below.

-**Shared `CrudForm` component** (`frontend/src/components/CrudForm.jsx`) replaced three near-identical hand-rolled forms (`InitiativeForm`, `PersonForm`, `EpicForm`) with one config-driven component taking a `fields` descriptor array (name/label/type/min/max/ step/options/nullable/numeric) plus `initialValues`/`onSubmit`/`onCancel`.
-This was **deliberately not done** on the first review pass — three similar forms was judged a premature-abstraction risk not worth the complexity of a flexible-enough field schema — and was only built once the user directly asked for it as a follow-up.

 ## Visual Design Rationale